 • This is an extension of the SOC 2 audit which will also verify websites and similar documents.

 In today’s economy, where data exchange is necessary for operational functionality, companies that do not have security protocols in position are risking damage to their public image and considerable financial and criminal litigation.
 Fortunately, executives can safeguard their company’s data, and the company itself, with a well-developed and properly instituted data management process.

 Registering and Organizing Devices

-The first step in securing confidential data involves organizing and cataloguing any and all devices and storage mediums which will store or interface with private information.
+The first step in securing confidential data involves organizing and cataloging any and all devices and storage mediums which will store or interface with private information.
 This of course involves company desktops and tablets, but there are other considerations as well.
-For example, more and more work is being done through Internet of Things-enabled apparatuses and frameworks.
+For example, more and more work is being done through the Internet of Things-enabled apparatuses and frameworks.
 Companies need to include IoT technology into their registers and indexes.

 Computers and devices which interact with confidential data need to be tracked upon purchase or receipt and registered on a directory which identifies them by their serial number and their hard drive or SSD’s serial number.
 This will allow security personnel to trace the apparatus and ensure that it is properly disposed of when necessary.

 Once new technology is properly registered, it can begin active use by incorporation into the company’s security protocols.
 These are a set of regulations and policies which govern the use of sensitive information and employee behavior.
 There should be provisions for data encryption; monitoring the use of a device when it leaves company environments; erasing default login credentials; against sharing of passwords or user names; contingency plans in the event of loss or theft of a device; employee training to spot phishing or similar unauthorized access attempts; maintaining agreements with third-party vendors and suppliers about conforming to internal security measures; and complying with relevant legislation regarding the handling of private and confidential information.
 A security officer or officers should be appointed to enforce these protocols, and will most likely come from an IT or similar department.